 Review, Approval or Ratifications of Certain Relationships and Transactions with Related Persons.
 The Audit Committee of the Board reviews all relationships and transactions in which the Company and its directors and executive officers or their immediate family members are participants to determine whether such persons have a direct or indirect material interest.
 Other than as provided in the Audit Committee Charter, the Company does not have a written policy governing related-person transactions.
-The Company's legal staff is primarily responsible for the development and implementation of processes and controls to obtain information from the directors and executive officers with respect to related person transactions and for then determining, based on the facts and circumstances, whether the Company or a related person has a direct or indirect material interest in the transaction.
+The Company's legal staff is primarily responsible for the development and implementation of processes and controls to obtain information from the directors and executive officers with respect to related person transactions.
 As required under SEC rules, transactions that are determined to be directly or indirectly material to the Company or a related person are required to be disclosed in a company's proxy statement.
 In addition, the Audit Committee reviews and approves or ratifies any related person transaction that is required to be disclosed.

 In the course of its review and approval or ratification of a disclosable related person transaction, the Audit Committee considers: